salsita/jq-clipthru/README.md

 `/build` directory contains the latest minified working version that corresponds to the documentation below.

 **IMPORTANT** - You can currently only use the library on elements that are either `position: absolute` or `fixed`
-This will be rectified in future versions with optional SVG `mask/clipPath` masking, but those have serious drawbacks for most cases where you need to interact with the clipped elements.
+This limitation will be made optional in future versions with SVG `mask/clipPath` masking, but unfortunately SVG masking is a post-process which has serious drawbacks for most cases where you need to interact with the clipped elements.

 ## Options
 *Example*